-Mathcamp's colloquia are one hour talks each afternoon.
+Mathcamp's colloquia are one hour talks that happen periodically (or aperiodically) throughout camp.
 No other activities are scheduled opposite them, and the topics are selected to appeal to a broad audience, so most students attend.

 Sample new mathematics: Colloquia are a chance to discover new branches of math or learn about unusual applications.
 They cover a wide range of topics, such as cognitive science, the Hodge conjecture, introductory topology, string theory, the mathematics of origami, and even "Why 37 is Evil."